ALib C++ Library

 This is answered at compile-time and for example allows a custom method to accept elements of an arbitrary enum types as an argument, as long as they are of a certain "base type".

-• In the presence of module ALib Strings in the ALib Distribution , enum elements can be easily serialized (to log files, configuration files, etc).
+• In the presence of module ALib Strings in the ALib Distribution, enum elements can be easily serialized (to log files, configuration files, etc).

-• In the presence of module ALib BaseCamp in the ALib Distribution , data record definitions can be easily "externalized", for example with the aim of translating a software to different locales or for providing the ability to change default values of a software without recompilation and roll-out.
+• In the presence of module ALib BaseCamp in the ALib Distribution, data record definitions can be easily "externalized", for example with the aim of translating a software to different locales or for providing the ability to change default values of a software without recompilation and roll-out.

 While technically the implementation of ALib Enum Records is very simple and their use is likewise very straightforward, to leverage their potential, it is important to understand a design pattern of their use.
-A step by step sample of this design pattern is explained in chapter 4.5 A Design Pattern For Using Enum Records.
+A step-by-step sample of this design pattern is explained in chapter 4.5 A Design Pattern For Using Enum Records.

 For now, lets start with the simple things.